Covid 19 Parent/Carer Information & FAQs

-If your child has an accident first aid will be administered as usual, following school protocols.
-Staff administering this will be wearing appropriate PPE (gloves, face mask and apron)
+First aid will be administered as usual, following school protocols.
+Staff administering this will be wearing appropriate PPE (gloves, face mask and apron).

 How can I speak to the class teacher?

-You can ask for a message to be passed from the registration desk.
+You can ask for a message to be passed from the reception desk.
 You can leave a telephone message or write an email.
-Teachers will not be holding face to face appointments.
+Teachers will now be available to make appointments to meet parents face to face again.

 If my child is not with the class teacher, will they have another qualified teacher?